 Why do Insurance Companies have to pay my claim in a reasonable time period?

 Simply put, under Colorado law, your Insurance Company has a duty to pay your claim in a reasonable time period.
 This has been defined in the Unfair Claims Settlement Practices Act.
 The purpose of the Unfair Claims Settlement Act is to set forth standards for the investigation and disposition of claims arising under policies or certificates of insurance issued to residents of Colorado.

-Any of the following acts by an insurer, if committed in violation of Section 3, constitutes an unfair
+Any of the following acts by an insurer, if committed in violation of Section 3, constitutes an unfair claims practice:

 - Knowingly misrepresenting to claimants and insureds relevant facts or policy provisions relating to coverages at issue;

 - Failing to acknowledge with reasonable promptness pertinent communications with respect to claims arising under its policies;

 - Failing to adopt and implement reasonable standards for the prompt investigation and settlement of claims arising under its policies;